 How to Employ Our Intellect

-In A Sweet Surprise Satsang, Gurumayi guided us to uncover the one Principle, the one Truth, underlying all the apparent differences of name and form.
+In many of her talks and books, Gurumayi guides us to uncover this one Truth that underlies all the apparent differences of name and form.

 Ask yourself now: “What are some ways I can use my intellect to apply Gurumayi’s direction?”

-You could make the effort to think about your oneness with the universe.
+You could, for instance, be making the effort to think about your oneness with the universe.
 You could practice perceiving the one divine energy that is present in yourself, in the people you meet, in the forces and forms of nature you encounter, and in everything else that you see, hear, touch, taste, and smell.

 Abhinavagupta refers to these thoughts of unity as śuddha vikalpa, “pure thoughts,” because such thoughts accurately represent the Truth.5 Śuddha vikalpa includes thoughts of unity like “I am the Self” and “God has become everything” as well as sacred mantras (which themselves are one with God), divinely revealed scriptures such as the Śivasūtra, and the teachings of the Guru.

 When you become steeped in these thoughts of unity, a firm conviction arises in your intellect concerning the unity of all things.
-Holding this viewpoint of unity refines the intellect so that it is aligned with the Truth.
+Holding this viewpoint of unity refines the intellect so that it becomes aligned with the Truth.
 With this steady practice, the intellect does become subtler.
-It’s as if the intellect becomes transparent, so gossamer-fine that the unifying light of the Self that is always present within us can shine right through.
+It’s as if the intellect becomes transparent—so gossamer-fine that the unifying light of the Self that is always present within us can shine right through.

 A glorious benefit of employing our buddhi to discern the unity underlying the diversity of this world is that this action, in and of itself, prepares us to have the direct experience of that unity.
 I had a glimpse of this, which I would like to share.